tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

 git clone https://github.com/tesseract-ocr/tesseract.git --branch <branchName> --single-branch
 ```

+**Note:** You may have problems with building the latest version on git.
+If this is the case, download one of the latest *released* versions instead, from here: https://github.com/tesseract-ocr/tesseract/releases.

 ---
 **Note:** Tesseract requires Leptonica v1.74 or newer.
 If your system has only older versions of Leptonica, you must compile it manually from source available at [DanBloomberg/leptonica](https://github.com/DanBloomberg/leptonica).